 If you accidentally cause property damage or bodily injury to someone else, your home or auto insurance liability coverage can protect you from the costly fallout.
-But the cost of damages may far exceed your policy’s liability coverage limit.
-For example, a deluxe car insurance plan’s liability coverage usually tops out at $500,000 or $1 million, but many plans have far less coverage.
-State minimum liability requirements range from around $15,000 to $100,000 at the most.
+But the cost of damages may exceed your policy’s liability coverage limit.
+For example, the liability portion of a full-coverage car insurance plan usually tops out at $500,000 or $1 million.
+Many plans offer far less liability coverage than that, though.
+State-minimum liability requirements range from around $15,000 to $100,000 at the most.

-Although that may seem like a lot of money, one bad accident can surpass those limits.
-That’s where an umbrella policy comes in.
-Once liability coverage is exhausted from expenses like legal fees and judgments against you, your umbrella policy can provide extra coverage, usually starting at $1 million.
+Although that may seem like a lot of money, one serious accident can push your policy beyond its liability limits.
+This is where umbrella insurance can be beneficial.
+Once liability coverage is exhausted from expenses like legal fees and judgments against you, your umbrella policy kicks in to provide extra coverage, usually starting at $1 million.
 If you don't have umbrella coverage, expect to pay the difference out of your own pocket.
-This article covers:

-Umbrella insurance is an added layer of coverage if you’re liable for damages or injuries and the liability coverage in your home, renters, boat or auto insurance isn’t enough to cover the amount.
+Umbrella insurance is an added layer of coverage if you’re liable for damages or injuries and the liability part of your auto, home, renters or boat insurance isn’t enough to cover resulting claims.
 It also covers claims that some liability policies may not, like false arrest, libel, slander and rental units you own.

-If you’re ever sued, the liability coverage from your home or auto insurance will cover you up to a point.
-But after that, you’re responsible for all charges.
-Umbrella insurance provides coverage for:
+If you’re ever sued for bodily injury or property damage, the liability coverage from your home or auto insurance will cover you up to a point.
+After that, you’re responsible for all remaining expenses — unless you have umbrella insurance.